davidstraka2/oict-cards/README.md

 ## Docs

 API documentation in the OpenAPI format is located in `docs/openapi.json`.
-The docs can be viewed using Swagger UI on  <http://localhost:3000/docs/openapi>.
+The docs can be viewed using Swagger UI on <http://tmp.davidstraka.me:3000/docs/openapi>, respectively <http://localhost:3000/docs/openapi>.

 ## Access Token